yogesharc/learn-web3-development/README.md

-# LearnWeb3Dev
+# Learn Web3 Dev

-LearnWeb3Dev is a curated list of resources to learn web3 development for free.
+Learn Web3 Dev is a curated list of resources to learn web3 development for free.

 ____________________________________________________________________________________________________________________________________________